A Run in the Park – Behind the Event Helping Thousands of New Joggers Hit the Ground Running

 Over the summer months, Oxford Parkruns see an average weekly drop of more than 200 finishers compared to the peak times during the winter and spring.
 Perhaps surprisingly, cold, dark British winters are the most popular times for runners to put on their shorts and head out for a few laps around the park.

-For many running club participants, the social connection doesn’t stop once you cross the finish line.
 Strava’s data for 2024 showed that 58% of people said that they had made a friend through fitness class, a trend that was particularly pronounced among Gen-Z, two thirds of whom have made friends though group workouts.

 For some, social connections forged at group fitness classes went beyond just friendship.
 Among Gen-Z athletes logging group workouts on Strava, one in five revealed that they had been on a date with somebody they met during a workout.

 With young people continuing to make healthier choices around alcohol, running clubs are stepping in to fill the void left by traditional meeting places like nightclubs, which have halved in number since 2013.
+Early Saturday mornings are becoming the new late Friday nights.